harleydutton/tabula-rasa/tabula-rasa.md

 #### Reactions
 Reactions are actions that characters can use to act out of turn.
 This is most commonly used for defensive actions.
 Anytime a character uses their reaction they can make a free defensive action.
 Acting out of turn to counterattack, defend yourself or another character, or by holding a major action all require a character's reaction.

+##### Counterattacks
+If you want to stab a bitch that tried to stab you, you must consume your major action and your reaction.

 ##### Defensive Actions
 Defensive actions are those that characters do to avoid the bad flavor that comes with an attack.
 Commonly this means blocking, dodging, parrying, etc. Uncommonly this means counterattacking to remove a threat before it can hurt you, or jumping in front of an attack for another character.